-Many SMEs still turn to their bank first when seeking finance, but, in truth, this can be very limiting for a growing company.
+Many small business still turn to their bank first when seeking finance, but in truth, this can be very limiting for a growing company.
 Conventional business loans usually have a raft of conditions attached that many firms can struggle to meet.
 The process of applying for regular funding takes a huge amount of time and effort.
 And, too often, firms face disappointment when they fall short of traditional lenders’ strict criteria.

-- Cash talks: What really indicates the health of a business is how much money is coming into it and how much is flowing out, so analysis of a company’s cash flow model forms a major part of Boost Capital’s evaluation process.
+- Cash talks: What really indicates the health of a business is how much money is coming into it and how much is flowing out, so analysis of a company’s cash flow model forms a major part of our evaluation process.
 It also informs how we determine that business’s levels of repayment, so repaying the finance never becomes uncomfortable or hard to manage.

 - No risky business: Retailers and wholesalers, pub landlords, restaurateurs, those running nail and beauty salons, manufacturers, even dentists are just some of the types of business mainstream lenders find harder to fund just because of how they operate.
 These businesses can find traditional finance hard to come by as a result.
-Boost Capital’s style of business finance is open to a wide range of businesses and sectors, including those which might otherwise struggle to find capital through conventional routes.
+Our style of business finance is open to a wide range of businesses and sectors, including those which might otherwise struggle to find capital through conventional routes.

 How can unsecured funding be used by businesses?

-We have seen restaurateurs borrow to extend premises and increase covers.
+We’ve seen restaurateurs borrow to extend premises and increase covers.
 Bar and pub owners ask for cash to revamp décor, update their menus, and improve marketing.
 Retailers often want capital to buy stock in the run-up to busy trading times, or to increase their product range.
 Manufacturers may seek help to buy expensive plant and machinery, while those working in construction might get in touch after winning a new contract to get extra resources and to hire new staff.
 Businesses across the board sometimes also need help managing cash flow, whether to bridge the financial gap when invoices are waiting to be paid, or to keep the company account healthy during seasonal downturns.

 What are short-term lenders looking for in a business customer?